Protection against protectionists: How FDI positions may mitigate transatlantic trade conflicts

 The mercantilist attitude of the new U.S. presidency raises the fear of the United States turning towards a protectionist stance in trade relations with the European Union.
 The high bilateral trade surplus of the Europeans and Germany in particular feed into this concern.
 In 2015, the export surplus of the European Union amounted to 115 billion Euro (German share: 49 billion Euro).

 The recently more aggressive tone of the White House may be fostered by the fact that the U.S. market is relatively more important for European exporters than vice versa.
-Currently, 15.3 percent of all EU exports go into the U.S. while EU countries only account for 11 percent of all U.S. exports.
+Currently, 15.3 percent of all EU exports go to the U.S. while EU countries only account for 11 percent of all U.S. exports.
 (Fig. 1)

 Yet, this trade-centered perspective misses the fact that there is more to transatlantic economic ties than just the exchange of goods and services.
 To an even greater extent, this part of the world is interconnected via trans-border capital flows and foreign direct investments in particular.
 Especially U.S. companies are very active with their affiliates in the European single market.
 As of 2011 (more recent data is not available yet), EU countries accounted for 50.4 percent of the total outward foreign investment position of the United States.
 (Fig. 2)